blcxtranslations/blcx/_translated/chapter-0037.md

 Lin Xuan pushed to the front and after taking a look at the seals placed in the stall, was greatly disappointed.
 He never thought there would be high-level seals for sale here, but there was not even a single mid grade seal.

 The seals that were for sale were all low grade, and they were the most basic and lowest of the low-grade techniques.
-For example, the Hail technique, the blaze technique, the Quicksand technique, the Rock Fall technique, the Briers technique, etc. There was plenty of variety, but these kinds of techniques, even Spirit Gathering first layer cultivators could easily use, what was the point of purchasing them?
+For example, the Hail technique, the blaze technique, the Quicksand technique, the Rock Fall technique, the Briers technique, etc. There was plenty of variety, but these kinds of techniques, even Spirit Condensation first layer cultivators could easily use, what was the point of purchasing them?

 Therefore, even though there were many cultivators around the stall, not a single one was will to purchase anything.
 Finally, after a long time, a voice, with a ridiculing tone asked: "Stall owner, what are the prices for your seals?"